eventide-project/entity-projection-fixtures/README.md

 end
 ```

+## Running the Fixture

 Running the test is no different than [running any TestBench test](http://test-bench.software/user-guide/running-tests.html).

-In its simplest form, running the test is done by passing the test file name to the `ruby` executable.
+For example, given a test file named `projection.rb` that uses the projection fixture, in a directory named `test`, the test is executed by passing the file name to the `ruby` executable.

 ``` bash
 ruby test/projection.rb
 ```

-The test script and the fixture work together as if they are the same test.
+The test script and the fixture work together as if they are part of the same test context, preserving output nesting between the test script file and the test fixture.

+## Projection Fixture Output

 ``` text
 SomeProjection